exoplatform/exoplatform.github.io/docs/guide/developer-guide/intermediate-integration/front-end-application.md

 # Develop a front end application

-> 🚧 Work in progress
->
-> This page will describe how to create a front end application and deploy it in eXo eXo Platform uses Portlets ([JSR-168](https://www.jcp.org/en/jsr/detail?id=168)) are user interface components that provide fragments of markup code from the server side.
+eXo Platform uses Portlets ([JSR-168](https://www.jcp.org/en/jsr/detail?id=168)) are user interface components that provide fragments of markup code from the server side.
 We can use many Frontend technologies to build portlets like :
 1. Java Server Pages (JSP)